 “Tennis challenges you to improve, to hit your strokes and develop your strategy to become a more efficient, effective player.
 When you improve your game, you don’t just become a better player.
 You also get the satisfaction that comes from mastering a skill.”

 “That’s where pros — teaching professionals, not pro players — and tennis lessons come into the picture.
 When you get serious about your tennis, even if you’re just playing for fun, you need to consider taking tennis lessons.”
 (From Tennis For Dummies)

 Tennis Manitoba is adding to the list of places offering summer tennis camps.
-Please check back within a few days for new locations.
 If you are a teaching professional and wish to have your camp details listed, please contact Tennis Manitoba.

 - Deer Lodge Tennis Club

 - Taylor Tennis

 - Tennis U

 Additional tennis lesson offerings may be available at your local tennis club.
 A listing of Tennis Manitoba Member Clubs are available in the Members section of this website.
 If you are a tennis instructor and wish to post your program details here, please contact Tennis Manitoba for Lesson Directory requirements.